goresume/goresume/README.md

 To showcase my skills, I've worked on various personal projects, including:

     Building RESTful APIs with Go
-    Exploring Go's concurrency model with goroutines and channels Deploying backend web applications in cloud environments
+    Building and deploying Microservices using Kubernetes and Docker Exploring Go's concurrency model with goroutines and channels Deploying backend web applications in cloud environments